Praski Vitti: Biography

-Vitti was educated at the Cheboksary Art School, then went to study at the Vera Mukhina Higher School of Art and Design.
+He was educated at the Cheboksary Art School, then went to study at the Vera Mukhina Higher School of Art and Design.

-He illustrated pearl Chuvash literature - a poem Konstantin Ivanov.
+He illustrated pearl Chuvash literature - a poem by Konstantin Ivanov.

 He also illustrated the poems of the poet Andrei Voznesensky.

 Participation in exhibitions

-Since the mid-1970s, Vitti has had works exhibited in the German Democratic Republic, Bulgaria, Hungary, Poland, Spain, United States, West Germany, India, Japan, Turkey.
+Since the mid-1970s, Vitti has had works exhibited in the German Democratic Republic, Bulgaria, Hungary, Poland, Spain, United States, West Germany, India, Japan, and Turkey.

 His works are kept in museums and private collections around the world.